New GMC Rules For Aesthetic Medicine And Cosmetic Interventions

 “This new guidance for doctors is an important step forward in improving standards and ending the lottery of poor practice in parts of the cosmetic industry.”

-Fortunately for our delegates, the new GMC rules explicitly cite the following HEE documents for guidance on the level of education aesthetics practitioners should attain before 2018:
+Fortunately for our students, the new GMC rules explicitly cite the HEE Guidelines for the level of education Aesthetics practitioners should attain before 2018.

-Harley Academy courses are built around NHS Health Education England’s Qualification Requirements for the Delivery of Cosmetic Procedures, which, like the new GMC rules, incorporate recommendations from the Keogh Review of the regulation of cosmetic interventions.
+Harley Academy courses are built around HEE’s Qualification Requirements for the Delivery of Cosmetic Procedures, which, like the new GMC rules, incorporate recommendations from the Keogh Review of the regulation of cosmetic interventions.